Where Is Self-admitted Code Generated by Large Language Models on GitHub?: Results

 We investigate the information contained in the code comment that indicates the code snippet is generated by ChatGPT/Copilot.
 We discover six primary types of information, as depicted in Table \ref{tab:comment}: the version of LLMs employed (Ver), the timestamp of code generation (Time), the prompt provided to ChatGPT/Copilot for code generation (Prompt), the proportion of code generated by ChatGPT/Copilot in the snippet (Pro), whether the GPT-generated code undergoes human modifications (Modified), and whether the code necessitates further testing, review, or modifications, or has already been tested (Tested).
-We select the following twelve code comments as examples to explain the six primary types of information contained in code comments.
+We select the following 12 code comments as examples to explain the six primary types of information.

-An average of 43\% of the code comments indicate the version of LLMs (i.e., ChatGPT-3.5, ChatGPT-4, Copilot) used for code generation, as illustrated by comments 1, 3, 4, and 6.
-An average of 3\% of the code comments indicate the timestamp of code generation, as exemplified by comment 2.
-An average of 4\% of the code comments indicate the prompt provided to ChatGPT/Copilot for code generation, as demonstrated by comments 4 and 5.
-On average, 12\% of the code comments indicate the proportion of code generated by ChatGPT/Copilot in the snippet, as shown by comments 1 and 10.
-An average of 4\% of the code comments indicate whether the GPT-generated code undergoes human modifications, as demonstrated by comment 5.
-Finally, an average of 11\% of the code comments indicate whether the GPT-generated code necessitates further testing, review, or modifications, or has already been tested, as evidenced by comments 6, 7, 8, 9, 10, and 11.
-In addition, there are also numerous code comments indicating that the code is generated by ChatGPT/Copilot but do not contain any of the aforementioned six types of information, such as comment 12.
+On average, 23\% of the code comments indicate the version of LLMs used (e.g., ChatGPT-3.5, ChatGPT-4, ChatGPT-4o, Copilot), as shown in comments 1, 3, 4, and 6.
+9\% indicate the timestamp of code generation, exemplified by comment 2.
+11\% show the prompt used, as seen in comments 4 and 5.
+4\% indicate the proportion of GPT-generated code in the snippet, as shown by comments 1 and 10.
+6\% indicate human modifications, demonstrated by comment 5.
+Finally, 3\% indicate whether the code requires further testing or has already been tested, as evidenced by comments 6-11.
+Additionally, many code comments simply indicate that the code is generated by ChatGPT/Copilot without providing any of the six types of information, such as comment 12.

 \textbf{\textit{Comment 1:}} \textit{I wrote ``prompt'' comments and the whole thing was generated by Copilot.}